Sadus24/HOT/README.md

 - You can optimize HRF parameters to make better fit between prediction and the BOLD signal by clicking **Optimize**.
 The application will find HRF parameters within a range of 0.5 to 1.5 (relative to default parameters) that minimize the mean squared error between the signal and the prediction.
 - To revert to default parameters, press **Default**.
+- You can save HRF parameters to a .mat file using the **Export parameters** button and then load them into EEG2SPM to perform whole-brain analysis
 ---

 ## **Sample Data**